-A Farrier is responsible for the trimming and shaping of horses' hooves and forms, fits and shapes horseshoes to their hooves - they work across racing stables, stud farms and large equestrian establishments.
+A Farrier is responsible for the trimming and shaping of horses' hooves they form, fit and shapes horseshoes to their hooves - and work across racing stables, stud farms and large equestrian establishments.

 A Farrier is a skilled person who may be trained in 'blacksmithing' so they can correctly shape a shoe or plate to fit the horse properly.
 They routinely perform procedures on horses, evaluating soundness of the horses lower limbs ensuring hooves are healthy, they should be physically strong and be able to communicate well with horses, owners and veterinarians.